 Noah’s today and in the future: a vibrant and vital community organisation

-Noah’s has expanded dramatically in the past few years with 15 programs being offered to children with disabilities in the Shoalhaven and their families.
+Noah’s has expanded dramatically in the past few years with multiple programs being offered to children with disabilities in the Shoalhaven and their families.
 Noah’s Shoalhaven has funding from NSW Government, Community Services Ageing, Disability and Home Care (ADHC), NSW Government, Community Services, NSW Government Education and Communities, Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FACSIA), NSW Health, Illawarra Shoalhaven Local Health Network, Sponsorship and of course, fundraising.
 The Centre currently services around 900 children per year with approximately 230 of these children accessing services on a weekly basis.

 Various programs available under the following categories: